 Lenders will also want to see comprehensive plans for how you’ll put the money into your business.
 Vision, planning, and market prospects are all important factors in a company’s success.
 Lenders will want to see all of the above and may ask for documents like:

 - Your business plans

 - Tax returns

 Established businesses are preferred by long-term business loan lenders

 Long-term business loans are often large amounts of money.
-As a result, business lenders tend to partner with well-established companies that have been producing significant revenue for at least a few years.
-They frequently have a period in business rule that disqualifies any company that hasn’t been in service for the required amount of time.
+As a result, business leaders tend to partner with well-established companies that have been producing significant revenue for at least a few years.
+They frequently have a period in the business rule that disqualifies any company that hasn’t been in service for the required amount of time.

 You’ll probably need to apply annual sales, earnings, and other financial measures over the span of several years to qualify for a small business loan with a longer repayment period.
 Lenders can require financial documents as a result of this.